-- Low Cost Low Risk improvements projects may now be budgeted up to an expenditure amounting \$1,000,000 Mackenzie's programme is between \$350,000 and \$1,600,000 (2018-21 approved programme).
-Note, there is no guarantee that we will be always funded at this level going forward.
-The Transportation Strategy, currently underway has identified a number of projects within Tekapo around Pioneer Drive and the village centre that would potentially qualify for this funding.
-Also due to changes in funding rules bridge replacements and other minor works must be funded out of our low cost low risk budget.
-We have approximately \$1,153,800 costs forecast for bridge replacement over the period 2015-2025. - Seal Extensions Prioritised sites for seal extension to reduce life cycle costs and provide improved Levels of Service are based on strategic importance and local knowledge have been identified.
+- Low Cost Low Risk improvements projects may now be budgeted up to an expenditure amounting \$1,000,000.
+Mackenzie's programme is between \$350,000 and \$1,600,000 (2018-21 approved programme).
+Council has allocated an annual budget of \$300,000 for these projects, which means projects will be prioritised and some delayed.
+The Transportation Strategy currently underway has identified a number of projects within Tekapo around Pioneer Drive and the village centre that would potentially qualify for this funding.
+Also due to changes in funding rules bridge replacements and other minor works must be funded out of our low cost low risk budget. - Seal Extensions Prioritised sites for seal extension to reduce life cycle costs and provide improved Levels of Service are based on strategic importance and local knowledge have been identified.
 Under the present NZTA funding regime and funding constraints it is unlikely that subsidy will be available in the foreseeable future.
 Council's current policy is to only complete seal extensions if NZTA financial assistance is available.
-Council has budgeted in the 2018-28 LTP, \$140,000 per annum to deal with some dust issues in the Reserve and Kimbell.
+Council has budgeted in the 2018-28 LTP \$140,000 per annum to deal with some dust issues in the Reserve and Kimbell.

-1.12.7 Asset Disposal Plan
+1.13.7 Asset Disposal Plan